 Yes.
 Thaw them first and drain any liquid to avoid soggy gluten-free raspberry bars.

-These bars will keep fresh for up to 4 days in an airtight container, for up to 4 months in the freezer.
+These bars will stay fresh for up to 4 days in an airtight container, for up to 4 months in the freezer.

 Absolutely.
-The bars will still be sweet and delicious without it, just a bit less creamy.
+The bars will still be sweet and delicious without the cream cheese, just a bit less creamy.

 More Gluten-Free Cookie Bar Recipes: